Back

 It is not worth making a fuss about your reading speed.
 What matters is that you move at a pace that is satisfactory to you and, above all, that you understand what you are reading.
 Try to develop a way of reading that suits you and that serves your other learning methods.
 For example, a quick read of a paragraph can be complemented well by taking quick notes and practicing them before you continue reading.

 Of course, it would be nice to be able to read through a book in half an hour, looking at each page for a few seconds, as the proponents of photo reading suggest.
-Certainly there are exceptional individuals who can absorb information in this sort of way, but for most of us, the normal reading pace is between 200 and 400 words.
+Certainly, there are exceptional individuals who can absorb information in this sort of way, but for most of us, the normal reading pace is between 200 and 400 words.
 This is also when we truly understand what we read.

 Also, don’t try to completely get rid of pronouncing words in your mind, as this is practically the only way to understand the text you are reading.
 Just focus on moving quickly and don’t be satisfied with your own speaking speed or repeat words in your mind as if you were speaking them.